 The key to extending your plant’s life span is to make sure it sits in a spot with access to both sun and shade.
 “Unfortunately, apartments can be lacking in natural sunlight, so if your space is pretty dim, this is a houseplant that you’ll want to pass on,” says Satch.
 Avoiding direct sunlight is one of the best things you can do for your monstera.
 If the leaves begin to yellow, it is telling you that it’s getting too much sun.

-“Monsteras will tolerate many soils, but they do best in well-drained potting soil,” says Satch.
-To encourage growth and freshen the soil, you’ll want to plan on repotting your plant every year.
-Continue to move up in pot size every year until you’ve reached the largest container you want.
-As long as your plant has good drainage, you can’t go too wrong with soil.
-A peat moss–based, well-draining potting mix is a healthy place to start.
+To encourage growth, repot your monstera every year (you can continue to move up in size until you reach the largest container you want).
+As long as your vessel has good drainage, you can’t go too wrong with the soil.
+A peat moss–based potting mix is a healthy place to start, says Satch.

 See more plant guides:

 Everything You Need to Know About the Fiddle-Leaf Fig

 The Plant That’ll Make It Feel Like Summer in Your Home All Year Long

 How to Care for Succulents (and Other Low-Key Plants)